tetratelabs/istio-distro.io/content/en/istio-ca-certs-integrations/gcp-cas-integration/_index.md

 providerName: "gcp"
 providerConfig:
   gcp:
-    # Replace with the resource name of the certificate authority you created on GCP
+    # This will hold the full CA name for the certificate authority you created on GCP
-    # You can get the resource name by selecting the View option in the Actions menu on GCP
-    casCAName: "projects/tetrate-io-istio/locations/us-west1/certificateAuthorities/acmeorg-example-com"
+    casCAName: "projects/tetrate-io-istio/locations/us-west1/certificateAuthorities/getistio-example-com"

 certificateParameters:
   secretOptions:
-    # Namespace where 'cacerts' Kubernetes secret is created on your target cluster
-    istioCANamespace: "istio-system"
+    istioCANamespace: "istio-system" # namespace where `cacerts` secrets live
-    # SecretFilePath is the file path used to store the Kubernetes Secret in yaml format
-    secretFilePath:
-    # Force flag when enabled forcefully deletes the `cacerts` secret
+    force: true # force delete the `cacerts` secret and replace it with this new one
-    # in istioNamespace, and creates a new one.
-    force: true
   caOptions:
-    # ValidityDays represents the number of validity days before the CA expires.
+    validityDays: 365 # validity days before the CA expires
-    # Replace with the value selected during CAS creation
-    validityDays: 3640
-    # KeyLength is the length(bits) of Key to be created
+    keyLength: 2048 # length (bits) of Key to be created
-    keyLength: 2048
-    # This is x509.CertificateRequest.
-Only a few fields are shown below
-    certSigningRequestParams:
+    certSigningRequestParams: # x509.CertificateRequest; most fields omitted
       subject:
-        commonname: "acmeorg.example.com"
+        commonname: "getistio.example.io"
+        country:
+          - "US"
+        locality:
+          - "Sunnyvale"
         organization:
-          - "ACME org"
+          - "Istio"
-        # You can also enter any optional fields if you defined them in CAS
-        # organizationunit:
+        organizationunit:
-        #   - "engineering"
+          - "engineering"
-        # country:
-        #   - "US"
-        # locality:
-        #   - "Sunnyvale"
       emailaddresses:
-        - "hello@example.com"
+        - "youremail@example.io"
 ```

 Save the above file to `gcp-cas-config.yaml` and use `gen-ca` command to create the `cacert`: